kai2nenobu/my-chocolatey-packages/cmigemo/README.md

 ﻿# Chocolatey C/Migemo package

-This package will download and install [C/Migemo](https://www.kaoriya.net/software/cmigemo/) library and executale.
+This package installs [C/Migemo](https://github.com/koron/cmigemo.git) library and executale.

+This package is built on GitHub Actions.